tfgg/yournextmep/_candidates/eu2014/ukip/peter-harper.md

 person: peter-harper
 region: north-west
 party: ukip
-title: North West - UKIP - Peter Harper
+title: Peter Harper is running for MEP in North West for UKIP
 incumbent: false
 ---